Special Assault Team: Recruitment and training

 Members are recruited from Riot Police Units.
 When the unit was founded, the members were selected from rangers, rescue specialists, snipers and martial artists.
 It is said that they will be subject to inspection and inspection for officers under 30 years old.
 In order to maintain physical strength, the period of service is assumed to be approximately 5 years.
-Graduates are usually transferred to other departments in the Security Bureau, but some are transferred to the Special Investigation Team (SIT) of the criminal investigation department to introduce their SWAT-based tactics for the department.
+SAT operators who are due to end their post are usually transferred to other departments in the Security Bureau, but some are transferred to the Special Investigation Team (SIT) of the criminal investigation department to introduce their SWAT-based tactics for the department.

 Although SAT training is enigmatic, a retired SAP member recalled that Airborne Ranger Courses of the Japan Ground Self-Defense Force, counter-insurgency, and air assault training had been conducted.
 Nowadays, SAT has training facilities in six locations nationwide, and training at Yumenoshima is sometimes released to reporters.

-There were also exchanges with overseas police forces, at least with joint training with the German GSG 9.
+There are also exchanges with overseas police forces, at least with joint training with the German GSG 9.
 10 SAT officers were placed under training by Queensland Police's Specialist Service Branch in Queensland, Australia.

 The SAT does joint exercises with the SFGp.
-The SAT also conducted a joint training in 2014 with the Nucleo Operativo Centrale di Sicurezza.
+The SAT also conducted joint training in 2014 with the Nucleo Operativo Centrale di Sicurezza.